West Lake Landfill

 West Lake Landfill is a closed, unlined mixed-waste landfill located in Bridgeton, Missouri.
-It was featured in the 2015 documentaries The First Secret City, The Safe Side of the Fence and the 2017 HBO documentary Atomic Homefront.
+It was featured in the 2015 documentaries The First Secret City and The Safe Side of the Fence, and the 2017 HBO documentary Atomic Homefront.
 Its contents have been shown to include radioactive waste; it is thus also an EPA Superfund cleanup site.

 History

 The West Lake Landfill site originated in 1939 as a limestone quarry operated by the Westlake Quarry Company.
-Landfilling at the site began in the 1950s.
+Landfilling at the site began in the early 1950s.

 In 1973, after having changed hands (and responsible oversight) several times, B&K Construction Co., a company contracted by Cotter Corporation, dumped a portion of the original stored radioactive material at a nearby storage facility.
 8,700 short tons (7,900 tonnes) of leached barium sulfate, the material with the lowest relative radioactivity, was combined with 39,000 short tons (35,000 t) of topsoil to dilute the contaminated material at the landfill.
 The leached barium sulfate was a byproduct of Mallinckrodt Chemical Works’ uranium enrichment program as a part of the Manhattan Project and later nuclear weapons production, and dumping it there was illegal.
-Due to the discovery of the radioactive and other contaminants at the site, West Lake was proposed as a Superfund site in October 1989, and was officially listed as such a site in August 1990.
+Due to the discovery of the radioactive and other contaminants at the site, West Lake was proposed as a Superfund site in October 1989 and was officially listed as such a site in August 1990.

 The Nuclear Regulatory Commission discovered the disposal and investigated the site, publishing a report in 1977.

 West Lake was proposed to be a Superfund site on October 28, 1989, and the EPA placed the landfill on the National Priorities List, designating it as a Superfund site on August 30, 1990.
 The EPA has listed four potentially responsible parties: the US Department of Energy; the Cotter Corporation; and Republic Services subsidiaries Bridgeton Landfill and Rock Road Industries.
-EPA directed those parties to undertake investigations and evaluations consistent with CERCLA (Superfund) guidance.
+The EPA directed those parties to undertake investigations and evaluations consistent with CERCLA (Superfund) guidance.